Understanding the B1 Organisational Competence Proof for Your AFS Licence Application (Updated June 2025)

 Submitting the B1 Proof with Your AFSL Application

-The B1 organisational competence proof is a core proof document that must be submitted as part of your application for an AFSL.
-It is crucial to lodge the B1 proof alongside your completed Form FS01 (i.e. the ‘Application for AFS Licence’) and other core proof documents.
-All these documents should be submitted together to ASIC through the ASIC MOVEit portal.
+The B1 organisational competence proof was considered a core proof document that had to be submitted as part of an AFSL application.
+It was crucial to lodge the B1 proof alongside the completed Form FS01 (the old application form) and other core proof documents.
+This entire package was submitted to ASIC through the ASIC MOVEit portal.

 Conclusion

-The B1 Organisational Competence proof is a critical document in your AFSL application.
-A well-prepared B1 proof is essential for demonstrating to ASIC that your business, through its responsible managers, possesses the necessary organisational competence.
-This demonstration is not just a formality, but a fundamental requirement to assure ASIC of your capability to operate an AFS licensed financial services business effectively and in compliance with regulatory obligations.
+The B1 Organisational Competence proof was a critical document in the AFSL application process prior to 16 June 2025.
+A well-prepared B1 proof was essential for demonstrating to ASIC that your business, through its responsible managers, possesses the necessary organisational competence.
+While this specific proof document is no longer required as a separate submission, the demonstration of competence itself remains a fundamental requirement to assure ASIC of your capability to operate an AFS licensed financial services business effectively and in compliance with regulatory obligations.

 Frequently Asked Questions about the B1 Organisational Competence Proof